The flag of Tunisia is one of the world’s oldest flags.

 sand rose, rose rock, selenite rose, gypsum rose and

 baryte (barite) rose.

-The archaeological site of Sbeitla is an archaeological site in
+The archaeological site of Sbeitla is an archaeological site

-in Tunisia.
+forum temples in Tunisia.
 It was excavated and restored

 of Sufetula and further conquests in southern Europe.

 Vi er tilbake i Monastir etter ørkenturen.